If you or a loved one have been injured by a trash truck, contact Bisnar Chase’s California Garbage Truck Accident Lawyers at 800-561-4887.

 These types of collisions happen more than people are aware of and when they do happen, many are not prepared and do not know what actions to take afterward.

-The Personal Injury Law Firm of Bisnar Chase has been representing injury clients for over four decades and has sustained a 96% rate at winning cases.
-Our Southern California garbage truck accident attorneys have won millions of dollars for those who experienced serious losses and injuries from an incident.
+The Personal Injury Law Firm of Bisnar Chase has been representing injury clients for over four decades and has sustained a 96% rate of winning cases.
+Our Southern California garbage truck accident attorneys have won millions of dollars for those who experienced serious losses and injuries from an accident

 Call for a free consultation and to learn more about your legal rights as a truck accident injury victim.

 Seek medical attention right away.
 The sooner you receive medical aid, the sooner you will be able to receive treatment.
 Call the police for help so they may send for an ambulance right away.

 There is not a standard amount that each personal injury claimant is awarded after an incident.
 Every personal injury is unique and compensation is dependent on how much property was damaged in the incident as well as how severe were the injuries in the incident.

 Every injury claim is different, there is not a standard time when your claims process will end.
 It will depend on how many people were involved in the incident, how much damage was accumulated, and also how many injuries did you experience from the accident.

 Yes.
 According to the Assembly Bill No 2115 of California, when you are driving near or around a garbage truck you must stop until it is safe to pass.
 Due to their size, it is difficult for truck drivers to see what is behind and in front of them, proceed with caution.